Computing Probabilistic Controlled Invariant Sets: Finite-Horizon -PCIS

 \section{Finite-Horizon $\epsilon$-PCIS}

-In this section, we first define finite-horizon $\epsilon$-PCIS for the system $\mathcal{S}$ and provide some properties of this set.
+In this section, we first define finite-horizon $\epsilon$-PCIS for the system $\mathcal{S}$ and provide the properties of this set.
 Then, we explore how to compute the finite-horizon $\epsilon$-PCIS within a given set.

 \begin{definition} ($N$-step $\epsilon$-PCIS) Consider a stochastic control system $\mathcal{S}=(\mathbb{X},\mathbb{U},T)$.
 Given a confidence level $0\leq\epsilon\leq1$, a set $\mathbb{Q}\in \mathcal{B}(\mathbb{X})$ is an $N$-step $\epsilon$-PCIS for $\mathcal{S}$ if for any $x\in \mathbb{Q}$, there exists at least one Markov policy~$\bm{\mu}\in\mathcal{M}$ such that~$p_{N,\mathbb{Q}}^{\bm{\mu}}(x)\geq \epsilon$. \end{definition}